sdroege/gstreamer-rs/docs/gstreamer/docs.md

 handle clock distribution of its own.

-After the bin has been created you will typically add elements to it with `BinExt::add`.
-You can remove elements with `BinExt::remove`.
+After the bin has been created you will typically add elements to it with `GstBinExt::add`.
+You can remove elements with `GstBinExt::remove`.

-An element can be retrieved from a bin with `BinExt::get_by_name`, using the elements name. `BinExt::get_by_name_recurse_up` is mainly used for internal purposes and will query the parent bins when the element is not found in the current bin.
+An element can be retrieved from a bin with `GstBinExt::get_by_name`, using the elements name. `GstBinExt::get_by_name_recurse_up` is mainly used for internal purposes and will query the parent bins when the element is not found in the current bin.

-An iterator of elements in a bin can be retrieved with `BinExt::iterate_elements`.
+An iterator of elements in a bin can be retrieved with `GstBinExt::iterate_elements`.
 Various other iterators exist to retrieve the elements in a bin.

 `GstObjectExt::unref` is used to drop your reference to the bin.